 A Saturday Night Live sketch parodying The Twilight Zone episode "The Eye of the Beholder" intentionally does this by having the male characters look at the "ugly" patient (played by Pamela Anderson) and proclaim, "She's hot!"
 Not only did they lampshade this trope, they slightly-more-subtly sent a message of modern media eschewing thought-provoking entertainment in favor of gratuitous T&A that ensures ratings.
 They took this even further by having all the characters except the patient literally have pig noses, and the male pig-people complain that after having seen the patient, they would no longer be able to stand looking at their pig-faced wives.
 This drives a pig-nurse to angrily point out (to no avail) that the men had pig faces themselves!
 Even Rod Serling (played by Norm MacDonald) has to concede that he didn't have a point this time, because c'mon; she really was hot.

 One episode of The College Years has Slater discovering his Hispanic heritage and that his father changed his name to get into the army.
 Zack is presented as being ignorant of this and the one who has to learn An Aesop.
 Except Slater out of nowhere calls Zack a racist because he tries to set Slater up with a blonde girl.
 The exact quote is "why do you only think girls with blonde hair and blue eyes are attractive?
 I've dated girls with dark hair and dark eyes before" - which is a massive Continuity Snarl given that many girls of different ethnicities have served as Zack's love interests and Slater's own major love interest was a Caucasian blonde.
-Zack apologises for his behavior at the end of the episode but Slater never apologises for being overly sensitive.
+Zack apologizes for his behavior at the end of the episode but Slater never apologizes for being overly sensitive.
 Oh and there's a scene where Zack uses a racist remark and Slater comes back with a racist response of his own.
-Zack apologises for his but Slater doesn't.
+Zack apologizes for his but Slater doesn't.

 An episode of Sex and the City had an Aesop about how you can't change a man.
 However, in this same episode, every male character who appears changes in some way.